amanpreet9391/Entry-Management-Software/README.md

 To further add visitors, again press `1`.</br>

-### Checkout
+### Check-out
 On pressing 2, a visitor can simply checkout.
 But in order to find out which visitor wants to checkout , it will first ask the `email address of the visitor`.
 The visitor with that specific email will be able to checkout.
-A mail is delivered with details of visitor, checkin time, chekcout time, host name and address visited. </br>
+A mail is delivered with details of visitor, check-in time, check-out time, host name and address visited. </br>
 </br>
 ![checkout-visitor-2 2](https://user-images.githubusercontent.com/25201552/69769867-b8c22600-11ac-11ea-90dd-7b48512e1f85.png)
 Along with this , there are two more tasks which take place. </br>